How Many Hours Should I Study for the GMAT?

 Summary

-Preparing for the GMAT Focus is a huge undertaking.
+Preparing for the GMAT is a huge undertaking.
 The question of how much time you must devote to your study is paramount.
 The answer is unique to you and your particular situation.

 First, determine your current GMAT ability.
 Take a practice test and determine how far you are from your target GMAT score.

-Next, estimate your GMAT Focus preparation timeline.
+Next, estimate your GMAT preparation timeline.
 Compare your practice test results with your GMAT score goal, and consider how much time you can devote to studying each week.

-Finally, plan a weekly study schedule, and make sure to use high-quality GMAT Focus prep materials.
+Finally, plan a weekly study schedule, and make sure to use high-quality GMAT prep materials.
 The best way to develop a deep understanding of the GMAT material is a topical approach, in which you study and practice one topic at a time.
 Use flashcards to complement your preparation, and study smart!

 Frequently Asked Questions (FAQ)